a few of our favorite posts

 - Rubber gloves*

-- Gallon-sized Ziplock bags (plus a Sharpie if you’re doing this with friends!)
+- Ziplock bags or plastic wrap (plus a Sharpie if you’re doing this with friends!)

 - Cardboard + scissors (for square and triangle patterns only)